The

 Few points to note:

-* if there is no expression at all in the switch, then by default it is bool
+, then there will be a compile error.* if there is no expression at all in the

 * if more than one case statements match, then the first in lexical order is executed

-* unlike certain other languages, each case block is independent and code does not "fall through" (each of the case code blocks are like independent if-else code blocks.
-There is a fallthrough statement that you can explicitly use to obtain that behavior.)
+* unlike certain other languages, each case block is independent and code does not "fall through" (each of the

 * the use of curly braces for demarcating the code blocks is optional